bradcush/gittuf-delegation/README.md

-# ssl-demo
+# gittuf-delegation

-Demo integrating gittuf, SBOMit, and RSTUF
+Part of a demo integrating gittuf, SBOMit, and RSTUF

 ## Demo steps